quixdb/squash/docs/building.md

 ## Building from a release

+### UNIX-like

+If you are on a UNIX-like system (basically non-Windows), you can use the `configure` bash script.
+As far as I know, the only UNIX-like OS where bash may not be installed by default is FreeBSD.
+However, it can be installed from the FreeBSD ports collection (the package name is "bash").

-If you are on a UNIX-like system (basically non-Windows) with bash (basically non-BSD), simply run the `configure` script with the same arguments you would pass to the `configure` script of any autotools-based project:
+To configure Squash, simply run the `configure` script with the same arguments you would pass to the `configure` script of any autotools-based project: